waggle-sensor/virtual-waggle/README.md

 ## Specifying a Beehive Server (Optional)

 Virtual Waggle can run without connecting to a Beehive Server.
-If you only want to work on plugins, you can skip ahead to "Running Node Application Stack".
+If you only want to work on plugins, you can skip ahead to "Setting up Virtual Waggle Environment".

 The easiest way to get a complete environment running for development is to deploy a local [beehive](https://github.com/waggle-sensor/beehive-server) on the same machine as the node stack.
 Please refer to the [README](https://github.com/waggle-sensor/beehive-server/blob/master/README.md) to learn more.